Rydog45/codewars/README.md

 # 💥My CodeWars Challenges💥
-Everyday I will push a coding challenge that I have completed!
-I'll also include to add any challenges that may come my way.
+Everyday I will push a coding challenge that I have completed!.